Installation for Mantels and Shelves using the Hanger Board

 Put the shelf together by putting it on the floor, upside down.

-Next bolt on each corbel with the hardware included with your shelf.
+Next bolt on each corbel (if included) with the hardware included with your shelf.

 Watch an easy to follow step-by-step video on how to install a Peal Mantel Shelf